Mikaelia/C_shell/README.md

 | int printenviron(char **tokens) | Prints the environment |

 ## Return Value
-This simple shell will exit with the status of 0 unless the status is otherwise specified.
+Shell will exit with the status of 0 unless the status is otherwise specified.

 ### Example Code
 ```